 This is also why steroid use increases the risk of injuries, as thinner skin means that wounds don’t heal as fast as a person not using steroids.

 4. Losing Body Fat and Gaining Muscle Simultaneously

 In my experience, balancing muscle gain with fat loss has always been a challenge.
 So, when I see someone achieving both with ease, it does raise an eyebrow.

 To gain muscle naturally, you need to increase your calorie intake through bulking, which also leads to an increase in weight.

-From there, you lose fat by cutting down on your calories while doing strength training, as your body already has the excess calories needed to provide your muscles with the nutrients it needs to grow.
+From there, you lose fat by cutting down on your calories while doing strength training, as your body already has the excess calories needed to provide your muscles with the nutrients they need to grow.

 5. Fat-Free Mass Index Ratio

 When I first learned about FFMI, I was curious about where I stood.
 It's a great tool, but seeing some individuals with off-the-chart ratios made me wonder about the role of steroids.

 An average FFMI falls between 18 and 23, and individuals who exceed this range are suspected of being on steroids.
 A FFMI greater than 28 means the person is almost guaranteed to take steroids.